exonum/exonum-doc/src/get-started/create-service.md

                                    name: "Janie Roe", balance: 110 }
 ```

-Hurray! 🎉 You’ve created the first fully functional Exonum blockchain
+Hurray! 🎉 You have created the first fully functional Exonum blockchain
-with 2 wallets and transferred some money between them.
+with two wallets and transferred some money between them.